cortexlabs/cortex/docs/deployments/tensorflow/api.md

   name: <string>  # API name (required)
   tensorflow:
     model: <string>  # path to an exported model (e.g. s3://my-bucket/exported_model) (required)
-    request_handler: <string>  # path to the request handler implementation file, relative to the cortex root
+    request_handler: <string>  # path to the request handler implementation file, relative to the cortex root (optional)
     signature_key: <string>  # name of the signature def to use for prediction (required if your model has more than one signature def)
   tracker:
     key: <string>  # key to track (required if the response payload is a JSON object)
-    model_type: <string>  # model type, must be "classification" or "regression"
+    model_type: <string>  # model type, must be "classification" or "regression" (required)
   compute:
     min_replicas: <int>  # minimum number of replicas (default: 1)
     max_replicas: <int>  # maximum number of replicas (default: 100)